 Sweet Potatoes Saitama

 Saitama is known for its sweet potatoes, particularly the Kawagoe area.
 Saitama Prefecture was the first place to grow sweet potatoes in Japan after they were brought here to grow during the 18th century.
 It maybe why this event is extremely popular in Saitama Prefecture.
-In February of 2022, they required that tickets were bought in advance so they could crowd control.
-Despite that, reports on national TV showed that it was still jam packed!

 Sweet Potato Expo